dotnet/Scaffolding/src/MSIdentityScaffolding/Microsoft.DotNet.MSIdentity/CodeReaderWriter/CodeModifierConfigs/README.md

-ach project type/scenario should have a json config file for itself.
+Each project type/scenario should have a json config file for itself.

 class CodeModifierConfig
 {